Obama doesn't dye and tell

 One secret former President Ronald Reagan took with him to his grave was whether he dyed his midnight-black hair.
 Reagan always denied he hued his hair and interviews with his barber never proved otherwise.

-Former Gereman Chancellor Gerhard Shroeder once sued a German news agency for claiming he dyed his dark brown hair.
+Former German Chancellor Gerhard Shroeder once sued a German news agency for claiming he dyed his dark brown hair.

 Chinese leaders, regardless of age, typically sport a head of suspiciously black hair.